Official Government Website

 John earned his Bachelor of Science from the University of Idaho and his Juris Doctorate degree from the University of Idaho School of Law.

-Commissioner Lodge serves on the National Association of Regulatory Utilities Commissioners (NARUC) Committee on Water.
+Commissioner Hammond also serves on the National Association of Regulatory Utilities Commissioners (NARUC) Committee on Electricity.